-All hiring managers and administrative support staff should be familiar with the I-9 information outlined on this page.
+All hiring managers and administrative support staff should be familiar with the federal deadlines for I-9 and E-Verify and the risks of non-compliance, as described on this page.
 Each hiring department is responsible for having procedures in place to collect the I-9 prior to, or no later than, the employee’s first work day.

 Who is required to complete an I-9?

-The standard practice at the University is to complete the entire I-9 process prior to the employee’s first day of work, but not before the person has accepted employment.
+The standard practice at the University is to complete the entire I-9 and E-Verify process prior to the employee’s first day of work, but not before the person has accepted employment.

-Federal law requires the employee to complete Section 1 of the I-9 no later than the first day of work.
-The employee has until the third work day to present unexpired, original documents to prove identity and authorization to work in the U.S. A representative of the University must view the documents and complete Section 2 of the I-9 no later than the third work day.
-If the employee will be working for less than three days, the entire I-9 process, Section 1 and Section 2, must be complete by the first work day.
-See the list of I-9 Acceptable Documents.
+Federal law requires the employee to complete Section 1 of the Form I-9 no later than the first day of work.
+The employee has until the third work day to present unexpired, original documents to prove identity and authorization to work in the United States.
+An HR Contact or Delegate, as a representative of the University, must view the documents and complete Section 2 of the I-9 no later than the third work day.
+Also, the information from the I-9 must be submitted to E-Verify no later than the third work day.
+If the employee will be working for less than three days, the entire I-9 process; Section 1 and Section 2, and submission to E-Verify must be complete by the first work day.

 Risk of Non-Compliance

-The University, the hiring department, and the hiring manager may be subject to the following:
+The University, the hiring department, and the hiring manager may be subject to the following penalties for non-compliance.